-Commmand Description left-drag Pan proportionally to drag. middle-click Set pan position. right-drag Zoom in/out proportionally to L/R drag. <modifier> + arrow key</modifier> Pan in direction of arrow key.
+Commmand Description left-drag Pan proportionally to drag. pan-gesture Pan proportionally to gesture. middle-click Set pan position. right-drag Zoom in/out proportionally to L/R drag. scroll-wheel Zoom in or out. pinch-gesture Zoom in/out porportionally to gesture. <modifier> + arrow key</modifier> Pan in direction of arrow key.
 Adding Ctrl reduces amount, adding Shift reduces more. p Pan to position under cursor.
-Z Save current scale (see below for use). backquote (') Zoom to fit window and center. r Pan to cursor and zoom to saved scale level (or 1:1 if no scale level saved). С Set pan position to the center of the image. slash (/) Set autocenter for new images to override . question (?)
-Toggle autocenter for images to on or off . apostrophe (') Set autozoom for new images to override . double quote (") Toggle autozoom for new images to on or off.
+Z Save current scale (see below for use). backquote (') Zoom to fit window and center. r Pan to cursor and zoom to saved scale level (or 1:1 if no scale level saved). c Set pan position to the center of the image. slash (/) Set autocenter for new images to override . question (?)
+Toggle autocenter for images to on or off. apostrophe (') Set autozoom for new images to override . double quote (") Toggle autozoom for new images to on or off.

-3.1.6 Freepan mode
+3.1.6 Zoom mode

-Commmand Description Turn scroll wheel Zoom while keeping location under the cursor. left-click Set pan position, zoom in a step and warp cursor to pan position (if supported on backend). right-click Set pan position, zoom out a step and warp cursor to pan position (if supported on backend). middle-drag Pans freely over entire image in proportion to cursor position versus window. p, z, backquote, r, c, arrow (Same as for Pan mode .) keys
+Commmand Description scroll-wheel Zoom in or out. left-click Set pan position, zoom in a step and warp cursor to pan position (if supported on backend). right-click Set pan position, zoom out a step and warp cursor to pan position (if supported on backend). middle-drag Pans freely over entire image in proportion to cursor position versus window. p, z, backquote, r, c, arrow keys, pan and pinch gestures (Same as for Pan mode .)